gurvir93/GroceryCo/README.md

 # GroceryCo

-GroceryCo is a kiosk checkout system for our customers.
+GroceryCo is a kiosk checkout system for customers shopping at GroceryCo.

 ## Usage